yasaisen/RAGdemos/README.md

 # tryRAG
 A small exploration of retrieval-augmented generation (RAG) in Python.

+## Repository Layout

+- `tryRAG/framework.py` – main class with indexing and generation logic.
+- `tryRAG/dataType.py` – dataclasses for document chunks and query objects.
+- `tryRAG/templates.py` – prompt templates used by the framework.
+- `demo.ipynb` – Jupyter notebook that demonstrates basic usage.

 ## Installation
 1. Create a Python environment (tested with Python 3.10):
    ```bash